Special Populations

 Overview

-The Michigan Primary Care Association works with members and partner agencies to better understand and respond to the needs of Michigan’s individuals and families experiencing homelessness, migrant and seasonal agricultural workers and LGBTQ+ communities.
+The Michigan Primary Care Association works with members and partner agencies to better understand and respond to the needs of Michigan’s individuals and families experiencing homelessness, seasonal agricultural workers and LGBTQ+ communities.

 Highlighted Topics